zcattacz/alasql_wiki/How-to-aggregate-an-array-of-objects-based-on-object-property.md

 ### Answer

-You can do it in one line with Alasql library.
+You can do it in one line with AlaSQL library.
 See the example [in jsFiddle](http://jsfiddle.net/agershun/k4hkbm53/1/).
 ```js
         var dataArray = [ { id: "a", score: 1 }, { id: "b", score: 2 }, { id: "c", score: 5 },
                           { id: "a", score: 3 }, { id: "c", score: 2}, ];